Frank Anzalone

-Frank Anzalone (born March 15, 1954) is a retired American ice hockey coach who led the Lake Superior State Lakers to their first national title in 1988.
+Frank Anzalone (born March 15, 1954) is an American former ice hockey coach who led the Lake Superior State Lakers to their first national title in 1988.

 Career

 Playing

-Anzalone kicked off a brief playing career when he laced up for New Hampshire in 1973–74, recording 13 points in 29 games.
+Anzalone began playing for his native Brooklyn Stars of the NY-Metro league in 1970-71, moving on to play in Canada to play junior hockey.
+In 1971-72 he signed with Junior A Welland, then joined Port Colborne of the Junior B league.
+The next year he played for Western Junior B in Waterloo where he scored 47 points in 33 games, earning a partial scholarship at the New Hampshire in 1973–74, recording 13 points in 29 games.
 The following season saw him appear in only one match before he transferred, appearing for Erie CC almost two years later.
 Anzalone concluded his collegiate career after the 1977–78 season and made a brief appearance for the Erie Blades of the short-lived NEHL before retiring as a player.